Using Snowpark Python in Dataiku: basics#

 NYC_zones = dataiku.Dataset("NYC_zones")

-df_zones = sp.get_dataframe(NYC_zones)
+snowpark_df_zones = sp.get_dataframe(NYC_zones)

 dataframe take

-Group By#
+Group By

-Count the number of trips by pickup zone among expensive trips.
+Count the number of trips by pick up zone among expensive trips.
 Use the filter() method to remove cheaper trips.
 Then use the groupBy() method to group by pickup_zone, count() the number of trips and sort() them by descending order.
 Finally, call the toPandas() method to store the results of the group by as a Pandas DataFrame.

-results_count_df = df.filter((col('"cost"')=="low"))\
+results_count_df = snowpark_df_merged.filter((col('"cost"')=="low"))\

 .groupBy(col('"pickup_zone"'))\